Blog

 You can remove content that breaks the rules instantly.
 Posts that feature insults or spam are obviously over the line in most communities.

-At other times, the line won’t be quite so straightforward.
+At other times, the line won't be quite so straightforward.
 Conversations can start friendly before turning sour.
-As a moderator, you need to find a balance between allowing heated discussion and stepping in before they turn into arguments.
+As a moderator, you need to find a balance between allowing heated discussions and stepping in before they turn into arguments.

 One option is to create lines that are never allowed to be crossed.
 You may choose to allow arguments, for example, but stop conversations as soon as insults are made.